Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 Deftly parrying, you bait the foe into trying to take advantage of an opening before retaliating in turn as you step out of the way.
 This attack of opportunity triggers whenever another creature within range attempts to make an attack of opportunity against you.

-Make an Expertise attack against that creature.
+Make a special attack against Expertise against that creature.
 If you hit, the target suffers the effect of a basic attack from you at half efficacy and you gain the benefit of the Dodge reaction.

 ### Direction: Challenge